More About Honda

 - Lowest Priced - Honda Fit

-Today Honda’s lineup in America runs everything from fuel-sipping hybrid crossovers Honda CR-V Hybrid, a spacious minivan Honda Odyseey, reliable family sedan Honda Accord, practical compact SUVs such as the Honda CR-V and the mightier Honda Ridgeline pickup.
+Today Honda’s lineup in America runs everything from fuel-sipping hybrid crossovers Honda CR-V Hybrid, a spacious minivan Honda Odyssey, reliable family sedan Honda Accord, practical compact SUVs such as the Honda CR-V and the mightier Honda Ridgeline pickup.
 Honda continues to be one of the most loved Japanese in the US, with millions of satisfied customers and fans.

 Honda in America

 How did Honda "start its journey" in the US?
-The company which was originally incorporated in 1948 after the second world war in the city of Hamamatsu, Japan entered the US market in 1959 with its first U.S. storefront “American Honda Motor Company Ltd” that was opened in Los Angeles, California.
+The company was originally incorporated in 1948 after the second world war in the city of Hamamatsu, Japan entered the US market in 1959 with its first U.S. storefront “American Honda Motor Company Ltd” that was opened in Los Angeles, California.
 Based on the commitment to manufacture products close to its US market peers the company set up its first local manufacturing plant at Marysville, in the state of Ohio in 1979.

 How did Honda Motorcycles come to America?

 In America, Honda built its first Subsidiary outside Japan.
-But the company was not into selling cars or pickup, in 1959 they introduced a line of efficient, affordable and fun to drive motorcycles in the US that quickly became an icon of the American roads.
+But the company was not into selling cars or pickup, in 1959 they introduced a line of efficient, affordable, and fun to drive motorcycles in the US that quickly became an icon of the American roads.
 The success of the motorcycle business made it more attractive for the Honda motor company to increase further business in the US market that was followed by the Honda CIVIC after a decade, the rising gas prices in the US and stricter regulatory norms and emission rules helped the brand make better and more efficient vehicles for the US market.

 Honda had a hard time sparking interest among American buyers for its cars until the Honda Civic was launched in 1973.
 The car was appealing to US consumers compared to the lengthy American designs.
 The Civic was both fuel-efficient and affordable which made it Honda’s first American market successor.
-Accord followed civic’s pedigree and became a favorite with consumers in the U.S market.
+The Accord followed Civic's pedigree and became a favorite with consumers in the U.S market.
 Honda created the Acura brand focusing more on upscale and luxurious vehicles.

 Today the company has more than 18 manufacturing plants in the US located in diverse areas that stretch from east to west.
-The company employees continuous research and innovation in the US market to bring breakthrough products that have wowed the market over the past 4 decades.
-It has set up unique research facilities located across North America that have the capacity to design, develop and test new vehicles and technology.
+The company employs continuous research and innovation in the US market to bring breakthrough products that have wowed the market over the past 4 decades.
+It has set up unique research facilities located across North America that have the capacity to design, develop, and test new vehicles and technology.